 - Power struggles with a partner or loved one

 Our Sexual Anorexia treatment doesn’t just address the symptoms; it also addresses the issues and factors that contributed to the condition in the first place.

 Sexual Anorexia Treatment for Men

 We are a Behavioral Health Inpatient Facility with 28 beds, providing the highest level of care dedicated exclusively to men suffering from sexual addictions.
-We are accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high quality care, and treatment.
+We are accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high-quality treatment.
 Patients can be assured they will receive outstanding care at Gentle Path at The Meadows.